diegozain/diegozain.github.io/active-source.md

 ![](images/adapt-dcip.png)

 On the left is the DCIP instrument used in this survey.
-On the right is the 3D time-lapse of before and after the injection of the remediation agent.
+On the right is the 3D time-lapse result before and after the injection of the remediation agent.
+The colored dots denote the location of the injections.

 ## 🔌 ER 2.5d inversion